 EDUCATION AND EXPERIENCE:

 All education and experience levels must have a minimum of two years’ supervisory experience over two or more workers preferably in utilities management, construction or related field; a related field may include experience in public works, facility maintenance, utility management and/or construction.

-A Master’s Degree in Plant Management, Administration, Engineering or related field with two years’ related experience; OR BA with four (4) years of experience in a related field; OR an AA degree with six (6) years of experience in a related field; OR a High School Diploma/GED with eight (8) years of experience in a related field.
+A Washington State Water & Sewer Operator III Certificationand a Master’s Degree in Plant Management, Administration, Engineering or related field with two (2) years’ related experience; OR Diploma/Certification from a Technical College in Water/Wastewater Management; OR BA with four (4) years of experience in a related field; OR an AA degree with six (6) years of experience in a related field; OR a High School Diploma/GED with four (4) years of experience in a related field.

 Ability to read, analyze, and interpret: general business periodicals, professional journals, technical procedures, land surveys, building drawings, and flow diagrams, and governmental regulations.
 Must have the ability to write reports, write business correspondence, and procedure manuals.
 Able to effectively present information and respond to questions from groups of managers, clients, customers, and the general public.